Whether it's to win a project or to fund a new opportunity, sales negotiation is a key component of the sales process.

 Be prepared to change the pricing parameters in exchange for removing certain elements of your offering.

 For example, “Jane, in order to meet your budget, we will need to reduce the number of onsite equipment maintenance visits.”

 Think win/win.
 Your customer wants to pay you a fair price and not just get a bargain at your expense.

 Lastly, it’s important to energize your relationship.

-Don’t take your relationship for granted.
-The more you energize your relationship, the stronger the emotional connection.
+This means to never take your relationship for granted.
+The more you energize your relationship, the stronger the emotional connection between you and the buyer.
 Put positive energy into your sales negotiation.